dmdhrumilmistry/8051-Codes/README.md

 - 9 Patterns for LED on Port 2 with Timer 1 Mode 1

+` Note: Default Delay used is 50ms to get delay of .5s call Delay500 instead of Delay` i.e ` ACALL DELAY500 ` instead of ` ACALL DELAY `

 ### Follow Me on:

   <p align ="left">